 The main issue with today’s generation is the generation gap dilemma.
-Parents try to avoid the topic of sex education with there kids.
+Parents try to avoid the topic of sex education with their kids.
 It is essential to keep an open mind while communicating with your children.
-They need to understand that parents are here to help you; there is no need to be scared of asking for help.
+They need to understand that parents are here to help them; there is no need to be scared of asking for help.
 Let your children know they can come to you without fear.
 The targets of these crimes are victims, no matter what they did or how they responded to the threat.
 Do not mistreat your children, especially when it comes to the topic of sex education.

 8) Never take your phone in places where you are exposed.

 Taking your phone with you while taking a bath is a bad idea.
 Never do that.
 If you are changing clothes, do not change them in front of a laptop or a phone.
 Make sure to stay safe.
 These might seem like little things but are quite helpful in the long run.
 Make sure to keep the camera away.